-(1) Whether the proposal affects an area that is vulnerable to the impacts of sea level rise, pursuant to adopted projections.
+(1) Whether the proposal affects an area that is vulnerable to the impacts of sea level

 Partially Consistent - The proposal does affect areas that are vulnerable to the impacts of sea level rise in the long term.

 (2) Whether the proposal will increase the resiliency of the City with respect to sea level rise.